 vapor pressure: The partial pressure of water vapor in the atmosphere.

 - Air Pressure Experiments: I Can't Take the Pressure! - Students develop an understanding of air pressure by using candy or cookie wafers to model how pressure changes with altitude, by comparing its magnitude to gravitational force per unit area, and by observing its magnitude with an aluminum can crushing experiment.

 - Barometric Pressure: Good News – We're on the Rise! - Students build and observe a simple aneroid barometer to learn about changes in barometric pressure and weather forecasting.

 - Dripping Wet or Dry as a Bone? - Students use a sponge and water model to explore the concept of relative humidity and create a percent scale.

 - Turning the Air Upside Down - Students develop their understanding of air convection currents and temperature inversions by constructing and observing simple models.

-- Take Their Word for It! - In this literacy activity, students learn how scientific terms are formed using Latin and Greek roots, prefixes and suffixes, and on that basis, learn to make an educated guess about the meaning of a word.
+- Word Origins & Metaphors: Take Their Word for It! - In this literacy activity, students learn how scientific terms are formed using Latin and Greek roots, prefixes and suffixes, and on that basis, learn to make an educated guess about the meaning of a word.
 Students are also introduced to the role played by metaphor in language development.

 Discuss the barometric pressure and humidity concepts with the students.
 Write the day's barometric pressure, relative humidity, temperature and dew point on the board.
 Ask the students to use this information to describe what they expect the weather to be like now and in the near future.